Beyond the pandemic: London votes for a mayor during crisis

 “The thing that’s making the Black community angry above all things is the rate at which our young people are dying,” he said.

-Both Khan and Bailey — and more than a dozen other candidates, from Liberal Democrat and Green contenders to anti-lockdown activists and a bucket-headed comedian called Count Binface — know they are running in a city transformed by the virus and by Britain’s exit from the European Union.
+Both Khan and Bailey — and more than a dozen other candidates, from Liberal Democrat and Green contenders to anti-lockdown activists, YouTube prankster Niko Omilana and a bucket-headed comedian called Count Binface — know they are running in a city transformed by the virus and by Britain’s exit from the now 27-nation European Union.

 Brexit poses a challenge to London by ending the free flow of people from the continent and imperiling the city’s status as Europe’s financial hub.
-The pandemic, meanwhile, has challenged the very existence of megacities and the crowded spaces in which people live, work and travel.
+The pandemic has challenged the very existence of megacities and the crowded spaces in which people live, work and travel.

 After three decades of growth, London’s population fell in 2020 as people moved out in search of more space during lockdown or returned to their regions or home countries.
 It remains to be seen whether they will ever come back.

-Three lockdowns, now gradually being lifted, kept office workers at home and turned the center of London into a ghost town.
+Three lockdowns, now gradually being lifted, kept office workers at home and turned central London into a ghost town.
 Millions no longer commute downtown to work or play, as coronavirus restrictions forced people to stay local.

 Across London — a “city of villages” whose neighborhoods retain distinct characters — the pandemic has led people to reassess their priorities.